 * Jobless claims fall, signaling labor market improvement

-* Consumer sentiment, regional manufacturing better than expected
+* Consumer sentiment, regional manufacturing better than

 * HP shares rally on optimism about revenue

 * Indexes up: Dow 0.2 pct, S&P 0.2 pct, Nasdaq 0.5 pct

 NEW YORK, Nov 27 U.S. stocks edged higher on